cloudtemplar/ticketee/README.md

 * Pundit
 * CarrierWave

-It also shows how to use Heroku, Mailgun and Travis for deployment.
+It also shows how to use Heroku, ~~Mailgun~~ Sendgrid and Travis for deployment.
 Good stuff, learned so much from it.

 ### How to use it